freelawproject/free.law/content/pages/featured-cases/airport-cases.md

 If you would like to add a docket link or suggest another update to this page, please [contact us][c] or [submit a Pull Request on GitHub][pr].

-There appear to be many more cases than we have listed.
+There appear to be many more airport cases than we have listed.
 Here are some suggestions for finding them in our RECAP Archive:

 - [This search][moar] finds all cases with "Trump" in a party name that were filed on or after January 28, 2017.
 - [This search][moar2] finds all cases coded with Nature of Suit code 463 (Habeas Corpus - Alien Detainee) filed on or after January 28, 2017.